 Valerie can also help children (and their parents) with school refusal, difficult behaviour, attention deficit and hyperactivity, as well as the assessment of autism.

-In addition, Valerie has an expertise in psychological issues relating to the menopause, the topic of her PhD thesis.
+In addition, Valerie has a special interest in psychological issues relating to the menopause, the topic of her PhD thesis.

 Her treatment framework is evidence-based and uses the following main interventions: Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness, Interpersonal Psychotherapy (IT) and Solution Focused Brief Therapy.